Juniva616/quiz/README.md

 ![The screenshot for Lighthouse report](https://juniva616.github.io/quiz/readme-files/md-litehouse.png)

-The site accessibility is 100, the same good results are for Performance, Best Practices and CEO.
+The site Accessibility is 100, the same good results are for Performance, Best Practices and CEO.

 ### Fixed bugs
 When I tested the quiz on screen sizes for mobile phones I noticed that the quiz took a few screens to scroll down to the score area.
 It was not comfortable for users, so I make the right image invisible on the small screens.
 It does not influence the functionality of the quiz and improves comfort of use.